Linda and Frank Kurtz

 By Gail Mallimson

-Like the United States, San Francisco State University is a rich mixture of cultures, perspectives, and beliefs —which sometimes erupt in conflict.
+Like the United States, San Francisco State University is a rich mixing bowl of cultures, perspectives, and beliefs —which sometimes erupt in conflict.
 Although difficult, these conflicts can offer the community an opportunity to grow.
 In 1968, the College of Ethnic Studies was born out of a battle over equity that was led by student protesters.
 The fight that ensued was difficult, but the College of Ethnic Studies provides a tremendous value to SF State’s students, and its programs have been emulated across the country.

 Frank and Linda Kurtz (M.S., ’74) are no strangers to the ugly effects of unchecked conflict.
 Both of their fathers were imprisoned in Europe before World War II and were badly mistreated under totalitarian regimes.
-After her father died in 1958, Linda’s mother was a single mom who struggled to put food on the table, and Linda, her brother Bernie, and younger sister Beverly grew up impoverished.
+After her father died in 1958, Linda’s mother was a single mom who struggled to put food on the table, and Linda, her brother Bernie, and her younger sister Beverly grew up impoverished.
 Although he was an eager student, Bernie could not afford college, which would have provided him with a draft deferment during the Vietnam War years.
-Instead, he was sent to Vietnam to fight, and was killed in battle in 1968.
+Instead, he was sent to Vietnam to fight and was killed in battle in 1968.

 “If you really care about relationships in society, respect for one another, and collaboration in creating harmony and social justice, if those are your visions, then you’re in the right place.
 I can teach you a process to work toward these goals.”

 In 2017 Frank and Linda attended a large SF State event called “Collaboration Through Differences: Campus Dialogue”.
 The event was organized by Professor Victoria Chen of the Communication Studies Department, in partnership with the 80 students enrolled in her class “Dialogue Across Difference”.
-Moved by the positive approach towards managing conflict that they saw in this event, they began talking with Professor Chen about creating smaller intensive workshops for students on campus.
+Moved by the positive approach to managing conflict that they saw in this event, they began talking with Professor Chen about creating smaller intensive workshops for students on campus.

 The result is a day-long conflict management workshop which has now been offered to students twice.
 It is designed to give students from all campus disciplines a useful theoretical perspective on conflict and differences, and concrete skills in creating positive dialogue, engaging with differences in others, and facilitating difficult dialogue.
 Students learn to use “systemic questioning” and other models of facilitating and building dialogue and community.